AntoineComeau/Lfuncff/README.md

 Source code behind the paper [https://arxiv.org/abs/2207.00197] and my thesis [link].
 It computes the L-functions of twisted elliptic curves over rational function fields (F_p[t]) and goes through all conductors of a given degree.
 PrincipalLegendre computes the twists of y^2=x(x-1)(x-t), PrincipalDavid computes the twists of y^2=(x-1)(x-2t^2-1)(x-t^2), and PrincipalDirichlet computes the twists of P^1.

 # Instructions
--Works best with Eclipse: https://www.eclipse.org/
+-Works best under Eclipse: https://www.eclipse.org/

--Settings can be changed after "public static void main(String args[])"
+-Settings can be changed after the line "public static void main(String args[])"

 -The code is unoptimized, messy, and lacks comments.
 Please contact antoine[dot]comeau-lapointe[at]concordia[dot]ca for support.